 – Royal Norwegian Embassy

-“Flavors” will soon be available as an EPub.
-You will be able to read it on your iPhone or iPad.
+“Flavors” is now available as an EPub.
+You can now read it on your iPhone or iPad.
 The rich color photographs of holiday foods and breathtaking Norway will be yours to enjoy.

 Authentic Fladvad and Bjørke family recipes for over 125 holiday cookies, cakes, breads, toppings, and puddings are interwoven with fascinating bits of Norwegian and Newport, Rhode Island social history.
 These authentic Norwegian recipes reflect the holiday cooking, uniquely Norwegian, brought to America by nearly one million Norwegian immigrants.